Lemniscate-2525/30_Days_of_ML/Day06_Breast_Cancer_Classification_SVM/README.md

 ---

-## Support Vectors
+## Support Vectors :

 The **support vectors** are the data points closest to the decision boundary.

-These points are critical because:
+These points are critical because :

 - They completely define the position of the hyperplane
 - Removing non-support vector points usually does not change the boundary